Filipp Yershakov: World War II

-The German invasion of the Soviet Union caught the Yershakov's army in the process of unloading in northeastern Belorussia.
+The German invasion of the Soviet Union caught Yershakov's army in the process of unloading in northeastern Belorussia.
 At the end of June the army began moving to the Polotsk region and was assigned to the Western Front on 2 July.
 Yershakov led the army in battle against the German 16th Army and 3rd Panzer Group on the line of Idritsa and Vitebsk.
 Subsequently, the army took part in the Battle of Smolensk on the Velikiye Luki axis.
 The army was forced to retreat under the attack of superior German forces.
-During July and August the army foiled the German attempts to destroy the Soviet troops around Nevel and conduct a deep envelopment of the left wing of the Northwestern Front and right wing of the Western Front.
-In late August Yershakov led his troops while encircled during defensive actions on the Toropets axis.
+During July and August, the army foiled the German attempts to destroy the Soviet troops around Nevel and conduct a deep envelopment of the left wing of the Northwestern Front and right wing of the Western Front.
+In late August, Yershakov led his troops while encircled during defensive actions on the Toropets axis.
 Half of the army's troops were killed or captured in the Velikiye Luki pocket between 24 and 26 August and the 22nd Army was effectively knocked out of action.

-In September Yershakov was appointed commander of the 20th Army.
+In September, Yershakov was appointed commander of the 20th Army.
 In October, during Operation Typhoon, German troops broke through Soviet defenses and encircled several armies, including the 20th, in the Vyazma pocket.

 After the destruction of his 20th Army, Yershakov found himself and a part of the commanders and commissars of his headquarters attempting to break out of encirclement for the second time in the past two months.
-The senior officers in the group included Colonel A. G. Narynin, 20th Army chief of staff, Colonel N. V. Kornev, army air force chief, and 24th Army chief of signals Major General Maksim Siyayev.
+The senior officers in the group included Colonel A. G. Narynin, 20th Army chief of staff, Colonel N. V. Kornev, army air force chief, and the 24th Army chief of signals Major General Maksim Siyayev.
 The group also included a captain and senior lieutenant from the supply service, two commissars, and two ordinary soldiers.
 Moving to the east, by 2 November, the group reached the station of Machino, 28 kilometers west of Sukhinichi, where they decided to rest for the night in one of the houses.
 The whereabouts of the Soviet officers quickly became known to the commander of the German 119th Railroad Battalion, who decided to search the village that night.
 Yershakov's entire group was captured without resistance.
 The prisoners of war were sent to the General Walter von Unruh, railway construction commander of Army Group Center on 4 November.

 Yershakov was sent to the Stalag III-D prisoner of war camp in Wuhlheide, Berlin.
 In spring 1942 he was moved to the Hammelburg camp, where he died on 9 June.
 Yershakov was buried in the camp cemetery.